DRONE RULES IN THE FAROE ISLANDS

 If a property is enclosed by a fence, hedge, wall, or similar boundary, you must get permission before flying over it.
 You must also not fly within 5 metres of residential buildings without permission. (en.droneregler.dk)

 Please also respect privacy.
 Do not film into homes, gardens, windows, farms, or private areas.
+Do not fly over crowds, events, festivals or other assemblies of people without the needed extra permissions.

-Stay away from airports and helicopter landing sites
+All drones must stay away from airports and helicopter landing sites

 There are strict restrictions around Vágar Airport and helicopter landing sites.